 If it feels endless, remember that the problem may have been building for some time beforehand, and dragged you down as well.
 One study found that taking care of someone with a mood disorder is more draining than if your loved one had schizophrenia.
 Your best answer is to find people to confide in and to keep up your own life without guilt.

-How to get started: Tell her you think she has a mental illness and that she’s loved, deserves to feel better, and will feel better with appropriate treatment.
+How to get started helping someone with depression: Tell her you think she has a mental illness and that she’s loved, deserves to feel better, and will feel better with appropriate treatment.
 If she’s not sure she’s ill, suggest that she take an online screen for depression, anxiety, or bipolar disorder.
 If she’s willing but unable to function, make an appointment with a psychiatrist and go with her, acting as a go-between as long as you’re needed.
 You may need to make sure she is keeping her appointments and taking her medication.

 If she resists treatment, ask other people to speak with her.
 Depressed people sometimes need to hear from more than one person, more than once, that they deserve to feel better and need treatment.